aelobdog/cuppu86/README.md

 The emulator supports 98% of the opcode set.
 Instructions involving interrupts are left unimplemented.

 ## Demo
-Using a highly highly experimental client that [samarthkm](https://github.com/samarthkm) wrote and I modified, here's a demo of the emulator calculating the factorial of the number 5.
+Using a highly experimental client that [samarthkm](https://github.com/samarthkm) wrote and I modified, here's a demo of the emulator calculating the factorial of the number 5.

 <img src="./docs/factorial.gif" alt="Cuppu86 Demo"/>